Global Handmade Hope

 We are excited about building a strong network of Fair Trade partners through out the world.

 Our background: Global Handmade Hope began in 2009 after a trip to Rwanda.
 Our mission is to promote social justice, help families provide food, shelter, education and gain access to health care.
 We accomplish this goal by offering artists a place and opportunity to sell their goods.
-We firmly believe that our artists are amazing.
-Their creativity and hard work creates a platform for our company to work within.
-We simply provide access to markets that they would not normally be able to reach.
-We strive to offer hope and to help all find the path that will lead them to God.
+We firmly believe that our artists are amazing!
+The artists creativity and hard work create a platform for our company.
+We strive to offer hope and to share that the reason we are there is because God loves them.
 With your support, we can make a difference in the world.

 What is Fair Trade?
 Fair Trade is a market-based system of social and economic development.
 Fair Trade empowers disadvantaged producers from developing countries to earn income and gain respect through trade.
 Fair Trade means: -producers are paid a fair, living wage -producers are organized democratically, in co-operatives or unions -gender equality and no slave labor -no child labor -technical assistance and transparency -environmental protection There are many Fair Trade items available in the US - coffee, tea, chocolate, wine, olive oil, body care products, spices, nuts, fruit (dried & fresh), sports balls, sugar, vanilla, flowers, crafts and accessories.
 Fair Trade is a growing movement in the US, and there are many opportunities for you to get involved and learn more.
 Visit TransFair USA, the Fair Trade Federation, or the World Fair Trade Organization website for more information on certification, membership standards and available Fair Trade products.

 Who we support: Global Handmade Hope carries Fair Trade items from around the world, as well as unique items created in the USA by social enterprises.
-In addition, we reach out to various charities in each country and the communities we work in.
+In addition, we reach out to various charities in each country.
 We pray that God will use and direct our efforts so that we may be of the greatest service and that our work will glorify God's name.

-In 2012 we launched a new fair trade project called Threads of Glory.
-In 2013 we obtained a 501(c)3 non-profit status for this and similar projects under the name of Glory Projects.
-Please visit the Glory Projects section of our website to read more about the project.
+In 2013 we obtained a 501(c)3 non-profit status to help us extend greater support to the vulnerable.
+The initiative is called Glory Projects.
+Please visit the Glory Projects section of our website to read more about the initiative.

-We welcome you to come in and make a difference by voting for justice with your dollar.
+We invite you to make a difference by voting for justice with your dollar.